How to buy Coupang (CPNG) shares from Australia

 Click buy to submit your order, or click the sell button to liquidate your position and realize your profits.

 Coupang is a relative newcomer to the market, having IPOed in March 2021.
-The company will continue to invest in infrastructure in order to grow market share.
+The company will continue to invest in infrastructure in order to grow its market share.
 As an e-tailer, Coupang will see the best price volatility for trading on earnings reports.
 Being in e-commerce, comparisons can be made between Coupang and other e-commerce shares like Amazon (NASDAQ: AMZN), Alibaba (NYSE: BABA), Shopify, Jumia (NYSE: JMIA), Ozon (NASDAQ: OZON), and Mercado Libre (NASDAQ: MELI).

 Disclaimer: We put our customer's needs first.
 The views expressed in this article are those of the writer alone and do not constitute financial advice.
 Advertisers cannot influence editorial content.
 However, Finty Australia and/or the writer may have a financial interest in the companies mentioned, direct shares or an ETF.
 Finty Australia is committed to providing factual, honest, and accurate information that is compliant with governing laws and regulations.
 However, do your own due diligence and seek professional advice before deciding to invest in one of the products mentioned.
 For more information, see Finty Australia’s editorial guidelines and terms and conditions.